Friday, December 30, 2011

 In a large bowl with an electric mixer cream together the butter and the sugar until the mixture is light and fluffy and beat in the eggs, one at a time, beating well after each addition.
 Beat in the almonds and add the fruit mixture, stirring until the mixture is combined well.
 Into a bowl sift together the flour, the nutmeg, the cinnamon, and the salt and stir the flour mixture into the fruit mixture.

 Line the bottom and side of a 9-inch round cake pan, 2 inches deep, with a double thickness of wax paper and butter (or spray) the wax paper.
-Pour the batter into the pan, smoothing the top and pressing the fruit into the edges of the pan, and bake the cake for 2 hours and 30 minutes to 2 hours and 45 minutes, or until a tester comes out clan.
+Pour the batter into the pan, smoothing the top and pressing the fruit into the edges of the pan, and bake the cake for 1 hour and 45 minutes, or until a tester comes out clan.
 Pour the remaining 1 tablespoon of Drambuie over the cake and let it cool.
 Invert the cake onto a plate and peel off the wax paper gently and wrap in foil and store in a tin.

 The cake will keep for up to one month (although George claims it keeps for months -- if you add a bit more whiskey ever now and then!)